Serco: Germany

+North America

 Canada

 Serco, through a purpose-made division Serco DES, holds a ten-year, $114 million contract with the Ministry of Transportation of Ontario to operate Ontario's DriveTest driver examination centres.
 These tests include vision, road, and knowledge tests for all persons seeking to become a licensed automobile driver in the province.

 United States

-In July 2013, Serco Inc. (the North American division of Serco Group) was awarded a US$1.25 billion contract from the Centers for Medicare and Medicaid Services (a division of the Department of Health and Human Services (HHS) to provide Eligibility Support Services (i.e., the “CMS-ESS” contract), in support of the Patient Protection and Affordable Care Act.
+In July 2013, Serco Inc. (the North American division of Serco Group) was awarded a US$1.25 billion contract from the Centers for Medicare and Medicaid Services (a division of the Department of Health and Human Services (HHS) to provide Eligibility Support Services (i.e., the "CMS-ESS" contract), in support of the Patient Protection and Affordable Care Act.
 This contract makes Serco one of the most highly paid government contractors in the US.

 Additionally, Serco performs classification for all incoming US patents, via its contract with the U.S. Patent and Trademark Office.

 Serco has a contract with the City of Chicago, Illinois, to enforce parking meter regulations.

 Serco provides air traffic control services at many airports in the United States and Canada.
 Between 2004 and 2005, Serco operated a £5 million per year contract from the US government to manage multiple airports in Iraq.

 In 2022, Serco was selected by the United States's Defense Advanced Research Projects Agency (DARPA) to develop the first generation No Manning Required Ship (NOMARS).